AdobeDocs/analytics.en/help/analyze/get-started/analytics-overview.md

 ---
 # Adobe Analytics overview

-Adobe Analytics allows you to gather data and gain actionable insights.
-It lets you mix, match, and analyze data from any digital point in the customer journey.
+Adobe Analytics allows you to gather data and gain actionable insights from any digital interaction you have with customers.
 With in-depth analysis, versatile reporting, and predictive intelligence, you get the insightful foundation you need to build better customer experiences.

 ## Prerequisites

-* Your organization has been provisioned for Adobe Experience Platform. <!-- ?? -->
+* <!-- ?? -->

-## Key use cases
+## Key features

 <!-- would be better to have "Key use cases" like CJA, but it's easy to add the features here for now. -->

-Following are some of the key features available in Analysis Workspace, with links to relevant documentation:
+Following are some of the key features available in Analysis Workspace, with links to relevant information:

 <!-- the following info is copied from this overview: https://experienceleague.adobe.com/docs/analytics/analyze/home.html?lang=en .
 Should I break all of these into their own section and focus on the benefit, like I did with Analysis Workspace?-->